yolken/yolken-blog/site/_posts/2021-09-04-jira-makes-me-want-to-cry.md

 ## The reality

-Although Jira is nice in theory, the reality in my experience is terrible.
+Although Jira is nice in theory, the reality in my experience is very suboptimal.
 There's lots of other material out there that enumerates all of the problems (someone even made [https://whyjirasucks.com](https://whyjirasucks.com/)), so I'm not going to rehash every one here.
 Instead, I want to focus on my top